microsoft/genaiscript/docs/src/content/docs/reference/scripts/container.md

 ## Start a container

 Start by creating and starting a new container.
-GenAIScript will pull the container image on demand and will remove the container when it is no longer needed.
+GenAIScript will pull the container image on demand, removing the container when it is no longer needed.

 ```js
 const container = await host.container()